connexcs/docs/docs/adding-non-english-equivalents.md

     The Key column displays the English word and the Translation column displays the non-English equivalent.

-3. In the 'Language' sub-menu on the left, click the language to which you want to add the non-English equivalents.
+3. In the `Language` sub-menu on the left, click the language to which you want to add the non-English equivalents.

 4. Do the following to change the non-English equivalents that the Control Panel adds by default: